 Annual medical care

 After initial vaccinations and spaying or neutering, your dog or cat will most likely need annual visits to the vet for checkups.
 These yearly well-pet visits, according to ASPCA, cost about $235 for dogs and $160 for cats, and include heartworm preventative and flea treatment.

-Pet owners can save money on maintenance and preventative care, according to the New York Times, by using more affordable services frequently offered by shelters and veterinarian schools.
+Pet owners can save money on maintenance and preventative care, according to the The Washington Post, by using more affordable services frequently offered by shelters and veterinarian schools.
 Veterinarians supervise the students at vet schools, so your pet will receive good care — at perhaps a third of the price, the New York Times notes.